openpinch/openpinch-toolkit/README.md

 - identification of heat recovery opportunities
 - appropriate placement (source and sink) and sizing of heat pumps including mechanical vapour recompression
-- the use of the utility distribution system for side wide heat recovery If you need to upskill, come and join our industry short course that teaches pinch analysis using the Open Pinch Toolkit.
+- the use of the utility distribution system for side wide heat recovery